dulljester/Assignment04/README.txt

     --Brief Description about Bonus part
         Training(data1), Test(data2) --> accuracy 0.86
         Training(data2), Test(data1) --> accuracy 0.67
-        It is somewhat counterintuitive that with more larger training data we get worse accuracy;
+        It is somewhat counterintuitive that with larger training data we achieve worse accuracy on a smaller set.
+        I have no explanation for this.